rosulek/vamonos/api/widget-graph.md

- * **vertexCssAttributes** :: *Object* -- default value: `{}`
+## **vertexCssAttributes** :: *Object* -- default value: `{}`

 provides a way to change CSS classes of vertices based on vertex attributes. takes an object of the form `{ attribute: value | [list of values] }`. in the case of a single value,  the vertex will simply get a class with the same name as the attribute. in the case of a list of values, the css class will be of the form 'attribute-value' when its value matches.
 You can also provide a function that takes a vertex and returns a class to apply to it.

-    Example:
+For Example:

 >     vertexCssAttributes: {
 >         done: true,